-The missing data analysis suggests that the missing at random assumption made in the primary analysis is appropriate (Supplementary Figure 5).
-The per-protocol and reduced model results support the main findings from the trial and there was no evidence of any difference in the exploratory subgroup analysis.
-The exploratory descriptive statistics by COVID-19 status may suggest participants in the COVID-19 group had poorer psychological outcomes (Supplementary Table 5).
-The results are presented in full in Supplemental Figure 6.
+The missing data analysis suggests that the missing at random assumption made in the primary analysis is appropriate (online supplementary figure 5).
+The perprotocol and reduced model results support the main findings from the trial and there was no evidence of any difference in the exploratory subgroup analysis.
+The exploratory descriptive statistics by COVID-19 status may suggest participants in the COVID-19 group had poorer psychological outcomes (online supplementary table 5).
+The results are presented in full in online supplemental figure 6.